Create Reports with the Report Builder

 - Name the report Contacts & Accounts with Closed Won Opportunities.
 Click Save.

 Good work!
 You’ve created a report that shows Contacts & Accounts, where the contacts are related to opportunities that are Closed Won.
 This kind of report will help the team identify contacts to invite to a “solar celebration” for customers who are taking a bite out of their energy bills.
 If you add another subfilter on Opportunity Amount or Close Date, you can learn more about how big the deal was or when it closed.

 Filter logic lets you apply filters based on conditions.
 Say that Erin wants to see her accounts who are either direct customers or resellers of Ursa Major’s solar components.
 Filtering a standard Accounts report takes Erin most of the way there:

 - Account Owner equals Erin Donaghue

 - Type equals Channel Partner / Reseller

 But filters 2 and 3 conflict with each other; causing the report to return no data.
 To make this report work like we want it to, we need to add filter logic.
-To add filter logic, from the filters pane of the Report Builder, click.
-Then, specify how filters should apply to the report.
+To add filter logic open the filters pane of the Report Builder by clicking FILTERS.
+Then, click.
+Finally, specify how filters should apply to the report.
 Here are the operators available for applying filter logic.